nick-mynatt/ndn-hydra/README.md

 2. Be able to use the 'globus-url-copy' command.
 On Ubuntu I found this to be easiest with:
    ``sudo apt install globus-gass-copy-progs``
 3. Optionally, install nginx to host data over IP.
 An nginx.conf example file is provided.

+## Fabric

+An example of IPHydra running on Fabric is given in ./FABRIC.
+This specific example runs on layer 2 due to routing issues.